DAI-Lab-HERALD/General-Framework/README.md

 ## Contact and collaboration
-If you have questions regarding the usage of the framework or are interested in a collaboration, please contact J.F.Schumann@tudelft.nl
+If you have questions regarding the usage of the framework or are interested in a collaboration, please contact J.F.Schumann@tudelft.nl.

-<span style="color: blue;"><ins>J.F.Schumann@tudelft.nl</ins></span>